How to build a brand (and protect it at all costs)

 - The applicant’s signature

-It is important to submit all of the required information correct the first time; If you do not, the USPTO will reject your trademark application and you’ll likely require the services of an attorney to help address the defects in the original application.
+It is important to submit all of the required information correct the first time.
+If you do not, the USPTO will reject your trademark application and you’ll likely require the services of a trademark attorney to help address the defects in the original application.

 Use your trademark or lose your trademark